 - Grief Song: "You Should Be Here" has him mourning the loss of a friend.

 - Loudness War: Many of the tracks on his first album, most notoriously the jackhammer-sounding drum machine and screeching guitars on "Hope You Get Lonely Tonight".
-Surprisingly, the production got much better on the second album.
+The next two albums aren't quite as bad.

 - Spoken Word in Music: Cole says "Tell 'em 'bout it, Dierks" before Dierks Bentley's verses on "Flatliner", and the two have a conversation before the last chorus.